AmeelAziz22/CSCE420-330002274/README.md

 `python3 blocksworld.py probB10.bwp`

-`python blocksworld.py probB19.bwp N`
+`python3 blocksworld.py probB19.bwp N`

 # Limitations

 The program is able to solve all the problems.
 However, probB10.bwp takes over 100,000 iterations to solve the entire problem so I would reccomend keeping at default 1,000,000.
-The program also make take more iterations to complete but will find a shorter solution then the results in teh instruction.
-For B19, I got a planlen of 15 instead of 19.
+The program also make take more iterations to complete but will